apache/dolphinscheduler/docs/docs/en/guide/task/zeppelin.md

 - Failed retry interval: The time interval for resubmitting the task after a failed task.
 It supports drop-down and hand-filling.
 - Timeout alarm: Check the timeout alarm and timeout failure.
 When the task exceeds the "timeout period", an alarm email will send and the task execution will fail.
 - Zeppelin Note ID: The unique note id for a zeppelin notebook note.
 - Zeppelin Paragraph ID: The unique paragraph id for a zeppelin notebook paragraph.
+If you want to schedule a whole note at a time, leave this field blank.
 - Zeppelin Parameters: Parameters in json format used for zeppelin dynamic form.

 ## Task Example